worktheclock/replit.github.io/Teams/Intro.md

-# Teams for Education [BETA]
+# Teams for Education

-##### Please note that teams for education is currently in beta.
-If you are interested in getting started, you can [create a team here](https://repl.it/teams).

-[Teams for Education](https://blog.repl.it/teams-for-education) is our newest offering for students and teachers.

-Please read our recent [blog post](https://blog.repl.it/teams-for-education) for more details.

-In this article, you'll learn how to sign up for a team and some of the core concepts.
-Teams (and this documentation) is still in Beta, so you can expect many changes and improvements in the coming weeks and months.
+[Teams for Education](https://repl.it/teams-for-education) adds key workflows for students and teachers on top of all the core Replit features.
+In this article, you'll learn how to sign up for a team and get started.

 ## Creating a Team